tareksakakini/edvisor/README.md

 python main.py <medication_name> <mode_of_operation> <warm_up_mode>
 ```

 To start the conversation, write "start" into the file "infile.txt", and write "input generated" into the file "pipeline_status.txt".
 Even if these files existed, overwrite them with these messages.
-Then, the script will generate its welcoming message in the file "outfile.txt", and it will adjust the content of "pipeline_status.txt" to "output generated" for you to know that Ed's output has been generated/updated.
+Then, the script will generate its welcoming message in the file "outfile.txt", and it will adjust the content of "pipeline_status.txt" to "output generated" for you to know that Edna's output has been generated/updated.

 P.S. with warm_up mode, you'll need to keep writing "start" into the file "infile.txt" until the end of the warm up stage, which is right after Edna asks the first question.
 In other words, with warm_up, "start" will be used three times instead of once.